ec0lint/ec0lint/docs/rules/padding-line-between-statements.md

 ----

-This configuration would require blank lines after all directive prologues, like the [lines-around-directive](lines-around-directive.md) rule.

 Examples of **incorrect** code for the `[{ blankLine: "always", prev: "directive", next: "*" }, { blankLine: "any", prev: "directive", next: "directive" }]` configuration:

 ```js